yufengg/widendeep/README.md

 # Wide & Deep with TensorFlow

 This directory contains the code for running a Wide and Deep model.
-It also runs in Cloud ML Engine, using TensorFlow 1.0.
-This code has been tested on Python 2.7 and 3.5
+It also runs in Cloud ML Engine.
+This code has been tested on Python 2.7 but should also run on Python 3.5

 # About the dataset and model
 Wide and deep jointly trains wide linear models and deep neural networks -- to combine the benefits of memorization and generalization for recommender systems.
 See the [research paper](https://arxiv.org/abs/1606.07792) for more details.
 The code is based on the [TensorFlow wide and deep tutorial](https://www.tensorflow.org/tutorials/wide_and_deep/).

-We will use the [Census Income Dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income) to predict the probability that the individual has an annual income of over 50,000 dollars.
-This data was extracted from the 1994 US Census by Barry Becker.
+We will use the [Kaggle Criteo Dataset](https://www.kaggle.com/c/criteo-display-ad-challenge) to predict the probability that an ad is clicked.

-The prediction task is to determine whether a person makes over 50K a year.

 The dataset is downloaded as part of the script (and in the cloud directly uses the copy stored online).